dyasui/EC320Su24_PS03/README.md

 ### Data

-We will be using the `HealthInsurance` dataset which is composed of cross-sectional survey data from the Medical Expenditure Panel Survey conducted in 1996.
+We will be using the `HousePrices` dataset which is has price and attributes of houses sold in Windsor, Canada over the course of July, August, and September of 1987.

 It can be loaded into memory through installing the `AER` package from CRAN (i.e., `install.packages("AER")`).
-Then load the actual dataset with the function: `data("HealthInsurance")` By default, the Rmd will do this for you.
+Then load the actual dataset with the function: `data("HousePrices")` By default, the Rmd will do this for you.
 After downloading, simply knit the document (cmd/ctrl + shift + k) and make sure everything looks okay.